metromotive/mbed-ZSC31014/README.md

 *Note*: You probably don't need a driver for simply reading values from the IC.
 It's a normal I2C read operation from the device's address, and depending on the number of bytes you read you can get just strain gauge information (send the address, read 2 bytes) or also temperature (read 1 or 2 additional bytes).
 See section 3.2 of the aforelinked datasheet.
 This driver is intended to help with setting up and calibrating the IC.

-To enter command mode (which allows you to actually read and write from/to the configuration/calibration registers, you'll need to send a command within a few hundred microseconds of powering the device.
+To enter command mode (which allows you to actually read and write from/to the configuration/calibration registers), you'll need to send a command within a few hundred microseconds of powering the device.
 If you don't have much else on the same power supply you can probably just use a GPIO pin to power the IC, which is what this code assumes.

 ## The Calibration Process